 - In Russia, Alleged Cars are still commonly called "Antilopa Gnus" What does it take to stand out as an Alleged Car in Russia?
 Those, for all their shortcomings, at least were the popular production models, with parts widely available, and their simple and sturdy construction meant that everybody and their dog could fix them anywhere.

-- Although for the Russians themselves, there's a single model whose Alleged Car fame far surpasses all other Soviet/Russian cars combined.
-That's the infamous ZAZ-965◊, an ultracompact inspired by FIAT-600.
-Its brand name Zaporozhets is usually shortened to Zapor (Russian for constipation).
-While not that bad a car per se, it still was "no frills" even for a Soviet vehicle, while its size and cheapness made it a prime target for ridicule (Russians love big cars no less than Americans, it's just that they usually couldn't afford them).
+- Although for the Russians themselves, there's a single model whose Alleged Car fame far surpasses all other Soviet/Russian cars combined - the infamous ZAZ-965◊, an ultracompact inspired by FIAT-600.
+Its brand name, Zaporozhets, is usually shortened to Zapor (Russian for constipation).
+While not that bad a car per se, it still was "no frills" even for a Soviet vehicle, while its size and cheapness made it a prime target for ridicule (Russians love big cars no less than Americans; it's just that they usually couldn't afford them).

-- Devrim, the first Turkish-produced car, had this reputation although it was the result of a botched public display rather than a genuine fault with the car.
-Four prototypes were built and two were brought to the capital for display.
+- Devrim, the first Turkish-produced car, had this reputation despite not really being deserved, as it was the result of a botched public display rather than a genuine fault with the car.
+Four prototypes were built, and two were brought to the capital for display.
 The engineers left the fuel tanks mostly empty for safety while the cars were transported.
-So, when the then-President Cemal Gürsoy got in one of the cars to drive around the Parliament, the car only went for a hundred meters before stopping.
-The other car, now fully fueled, was brought and driven around with no trouble but the damage was already done and the newspapers had a field day mocking the car's performance.
+When the then-President Cemal Gürsoy got in one of the cars to drive around the Parliament, the car only went for a hundred meters before stopping.
+The other car, now fully fueled, was brought and driven around with no trouble...but the damage was already done, and the newspapers had a field day mocking the car's performance.
 Its successor, Anadol, had better luck and became fairly popular in the following years until being discontinued in 1991.

 - Following World War 1, the Bristol Aircraft Company found itself at a loose end and decided to make use of its aircraft engine technology in producing cars.
 Unfortunately, said technology was based around radial engines, which are about the most unsuitable shape possible for mounting in a car.
 The only way to fit the three-cylinder radial they used into the car was to mount it with the crankshaft vertical, above the rear axle (in contrast to the above examples where the engine is on the same level as the axle).
 This resulted in the car's centre of gravity being ridiculously high and going round any approximation to a corner at any useful speed while remaining upright was more or less impossible.

 - A major subcontractor and suppler for Leyland and other British cars, Lucas Industries either cut costs or Leyland cut corners, depending on who you ask.
-The company foudner, Joseph Lucas, got a Fan Nickname from the British sports car American fanbase "The Prince Of Darkness".
-This was due to the electrical problems in cars with Lucas designed and/or supplied electrical systems.
+The company founder, Joseph Lucas, got a Fan Nickname from the British sports car American fanbase "The Prince of Darkness".
+This was due to the electrical problems in cars with Lucas-designed and/or supplied electrical systems.
 (Q: "Why do the British drink their beer warm?"
 A: "Lucas also make refrigerators.")

-- The Hispanias in the 2011 season Formula One, compared to the rest of the cars in the series, definately count as this.
+- The Hispanias in the 2011 season Formula One, compared to the rest of the cars in the series, definitely count as this.

-- The Mercedes-Benz CLK GTR/LM enjoyed decent success in 90s sports car racing, winning the first two manufacturers' championships in the now defunct FIA GT championship.
-Its follow-up, the CLR was... less so.
-Despite performing decently in testing, its debut at the 1999 24 Hours of Le Mans revealed some ''minor'' aerodynamic issues.
+- The Mercedes-Benz CLK GTR/LM enjoyed decent success in 1990s sports car racing, winning the first two manufacturers' championships in the now defunct FIA GT championship.
+Its follow-up, the CLR, was... less so.
+Despite performing decently in testing, its debut at the 1999 24 Hours of Le Mans revealed some minor aerodynamic issues.
 This lead to one of the more memorable moments in the history of the race.
 Understandably, that was the car's only competitive appearance.